 The Corn-n-Tater bag is made in the USA from all-natural cotton and bamboo, and does not contain any of the BPA (bisphenol A) chemicals that are often found in kitchenware -- and even in other popular microwave bags!
 Bamboo fibers are not hard or woody -- your Corn-n-Tater bag is as soft as cotton.

 The Corn-n-Tater bag is especially good for potatoes, corn on the cob, broccoli, peppers, warming tortillas, reheating bread and more.
 Each microwave bag measures 8" x 9.5" (20.3 x 24.1 cm).

-The shipping cost for a single Corn-n-Tater bag is about $3 anywhere in the US.
-Two bags go for a little under $4.
+The shipping cost for a single Corn-n-Tater bag is about $3.50 anywhere in the US.
+Two bags go for about $4.
 Use the Shipping Estimator in your shopping cart to find the exact cost for shipping larger orders and for orders going outside of the US.

 This product is designed for 800-1000 watt microwave ovens.
 It is not recommended for ovens manufactured before 1996 or those more powerful than 1200 watts.
 (These are the laboratory conditions under which our bags were tested.
 It does not imply that they won't work in older ovens, only that they were not tested in older ovens.
 Thousands of customers have used Corn-n-Tater bags outside of these conditions without problems.
 If you do have an older oven, please pay careful attention the first few times you use your bag.)